bengrunfeld/study-notes/require_js.md

 **3. Stop yourself hunting errors**

 When you log an error, log the classname that it's coming from.
-In a modular envionrment on a large code base e.g.
+In a modular environment on a large code base e.g.

 	if (typeOf thing == 'undefined'){
 		console.log('ThisClass::this_method - thing is not defined);